KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % =================================

 To store the data, the information must be digitized.
 We do not want to lose information, so the round-off errors made during digitization should be small compared to the resolution.
+Thus, we obtain four digital numbers
+{math}`(x, y, E,t)`,
-Thus, we obtain four digital numbers {math}`(x, y, E, t)`, which are the coordinates of a single detected photon.
+which are the coordinates of a single detected photon.
 If all information must be preserved, we can directly store the four numbers in a list (list-mode acquisition).
 Obviously, this list may become very long.
 Often, we do not need all this information.
-The energy is usually simply used to decide whether we will accept or discard the photon, it does not need to be stored (this will be explained in section [??](#sec:scatter)).
+The energy is usually simply used to decide whether we will accept or discard the photon, it does not need to be stored (this will be explained in section [](#sec:scatter)).
 Similarly, we often want to make a single image representing the situation in a certain time interval, so we only need a single two-dimensional image.
 To store this information efficiently, we prepare a zero two-dimensional matrix, an “empty” image, and increment the value at coordinates {math}`x_i, y_i` for the {math}`i`-th accepted photon.
 The number can be interpreted as a brightness, so we can display the result as an image on the screen.
 Brightness (or some pseudo-color) corresponds to tracer concentration.

 (alternative-designs)=
 ## Alternative designs